 Introduction to interpersonal dynamics in therapeutic groups.
 Awareness of group leadership skills and personal issues affecting participation.
-Laboratory group promotes personal learning while providing experiential awareness of stages of group development.
+Discussion groups promote personal learning while providing experiential awareness of stages of group development.
 History of the group work method.
 Factors in group composition.
 Professional ethics.
 Practice in group facilitation.
-Two classroom, two lab hours per week.

 - Identify and abide by professional standards and ethics practices of group work.